Get insider access

 5. Best Mid-Range TV

 The LG B4 OLED is the best mid-range TV we've tested if you want something cheaper and still want high-end features.
 It's a great TV and can be an excellent entry point into the OLED market.
-The TV has all the features of the more expensive LG C4 OLED, but it's a bit dimmer overall.
+The TV has most of the features of the more expensive LG C4 OLED, but it's dimmer overall and limited to 120Hz.
 Still, it's bright enough in SDR to overcome glare in a well-lit room, and it's bright enough in HDR for an impactful experience.
 You also still get the same deep, inky blacks as the C4, which makes it look amazing in a dark room.
 Its built-in webOS platform is just as fast on this lower-tier model, and it still has very good image processing, Dolby Vision HDR, and DTS audio support.

 And just like other OLEDs, its viewing angle is fantastic, so viewers can watch the TV from all over the room with no degradation in their viewing experience.
 Like the C4, this TV has a wide color gamut and is extremely accurate without any calibration, so movies look as the content creator intended.
 This TV is also great for gaming, as it has HDMI 2.1 bandwidth on all four ports for up to 4k @ 120Hz, is compatible with every VRR technology, has a fantastic response time, and has extremely low input lag.